 For the selective excitation using ss-RF, an additional coil around the target cup is necessary.
 This additional RF coil is connected to an RF-generator and amplifier.
 The ss-RF coil consists multiple turns of silver covered copper clad non-magnetic steel with a diameter of ~ 0.2 mm.
 The coil is constructed to approximate a homogeneous RF field around the target material that is perpendicular to the holding field.
 For optimal performance the coil is both impedance matched and tuned as an LCR circuit to maximize power and reduce reflection at the coil.
 The ss-RF is modulated over the frequency domain of interest at the appropriate RF power to semi-saturate the NMR line to the intensity level of interest.
 This same RF circuit can be used to perform an Adiabatic fast passage (AFP) on the target.
-A half AFP can be used to unpolarized the target putting 50% of the target polarization in the opposing direction.
+A half AFP can be used to unpolarized the target putting about 50% of the target polarization in the opposing direction.
+The ss-RF can then be use to tune the tensor and vector polarization to exactly zero during beam target interaction time.
 The RF sweep rate to achieve an AFP is on the order of a few milliseconds.
+One can then apply another AFP to return to the maximized polarization state.